defisym/OpenFusionExamples/Extensions/FFMpeg/ToInstall/Files/Help/FFMpeg/FFMpeg.md

     - *Don't play audio and sync with external clock*

 - Hardware Decode
+  - Shared Hardware Device
+    - *When decoding, FFMpeg will create a hardware device, and this can be shared by all instances to reduce memory usage and optimize the open speed*
+  - Copy To Texture
+    - *do not copy hardware frame to memory from GPU, then copy to fusion bitmap surface, instead, use the hardware frame directly*
+    - *Only supported in D3D11 mode, when check this, Hardware Device will be set to D3D11VA.
+In this case, extension will utilize D3D11 pipeline to render the texture directly to fusion HWA surface, which can significantly boost the performance*
   - Hardware Device
     - *set the device you want object to use. object will try using the device you set, if not supported, it will try using other hardware devices. if all devices are not supported, it will fallback to software decode*
-    - *due to fusion limitation, hardware frame needs to be copied to memory from GPU, then copy to fusion surface, so usually it's slower comparing to software decode if you are using modern hardwares*
+    - *due to fusion limitation, by default hardware frame needs to be copied to memory from GPU, then copy to fusion surface, so usually it's slower comparing to software decode if you are using modern hardwares*

 ## Action

 - Reset Display
-  - *reset display to transparent if video is not playing*
+  - *reset to display nothing if video is not playing (paused or closed), auto recover if continue*
+  - *it's done by skipping the display routine, if you get surface after this you'll still get a frame instead of blank——previously this is achieved by set alpha channel to transparent, while when copy to texture is enabled, the display surface is a render target texture, which do can have alpha channel but ignored when display*

 - Open Video
   - *If open failed, extension will keep previous frame*